tavisirbu2310/3tierarchtemplate/README.md

 I would also use a DNS service like for example Route53 if going through the full AWS stack.
 I'd use a domain registrar(in this case, Route53 can also be used) to create a custom domain and create a hosted zone with multiple records pointing at different resources in the app.
 This would add more routing capabilities into the app, perform more health checks on endpoints and making the redirecting of the users to different parts of the app more straight forward.

 I could also add NACL rules at the subnet level, but as part of the demo, in my opinion security groups are enough for securing the resources.

+Finally, some parts of the infrastructure could've been more reusable, I could've made it more parameter dependent, but for demo purposes I chose to only parameterise the sensitive information, like DB credentials, resource ids.